KatrinaHoffert/easy-append/README.md

                  overwritten.
 Use in the format `--location=<path>`.

-* `--charset` - Use as `charset=<encoding>`, where encoding is a string for the particular encoding as described on http://docs.oracle.com/ javase/8/docs/technotes/guides/intl/encoding.doc.html.
+* `--charset` - Use as `charset=<encoding>`, where encoding is a string for the particular encoding as described on [this page](http://goo.gl/X5ClxW).
 If not specified, the default is UTF-8.
 Needs to be specified before any text additions that read from files.

 ##Installation